 Orphan and vulnerable children (OVC) children lose interest in school due to poverty, emotional and parental sickness or death.
 These reasons may lead to OVC having low self-esteem and lack of current skills.
 In view of this, it is imperative for the community to provide educational support for OVC and therefore, Universiti Putra Malaysia (UPM) had taken the initiative to create a series of IT skills knowledge transfer programmes to help OVC in Malaysia.
 This programme was conducted with the OVC at Persatuan Kebajikan Anak Pesakit HIV/AIDS Nurul Iman (PERNIM).
-The IT skills programmes included the teaching of Microsoft Office (Word, PowerPoint and Excel) to two groups of participants comprising eleven primary and nine secondary school students.
+The IT skills programmes included the teaching of Microsoft Office (Word, PowerPoint and Excel) to two groups of participants comprising 11 primary and nine secondary school students.
 The findings showed that this programme had positively improved the participants' technical skills, perception, and their confidence in using computers at both primary and secondary school levels.
-The percentage of the participants with good technical skills in IT increased from 0.00 percent to 72.73 percent and 11.11 percent to 77.78 percent for primary and secondary school students respectively.
-Meanwhile, the percentage of the participants with good perceptions of IT increased from 63.64 percent to 100 percent and 22.22 percent to 100 percent for primary and secondary school students respectively.
-In addition, the percentage of participants with higher confidence in IT increased from 63.64 percent to 100 percent and 55.56 percent to 100 percent for primary and secondary school students respectively.
+The percentage of the participants with good technical skills in IT increased from 0.00% to 72.73% and 11.11% to 77.78% for primary and secondary school students respectively.
+Meanwhile, the percentage of the participants with good perceptions of IT increased from 63.64% to 100% and 22.22% to 100% for primary and secondary school students respectively.
+In addition, the percentage of participants with higher confidence in IT increased from 63.64% to 100% and 55.56% to 100% for primary and secondary school students respectively.
 It is recommended to have more IT skill programmes in the future for the OVC to increase their IT knowledge and also level of communication skills.